ctftamu/SL-GPS/docs/frontend.md

 3. **Click Train**
    - Trains ensemble of ANNs in parallel
+   - **Number of Processes**: Use the new slider to control parallel training workers.
+Set to `1` for sequential runs or debugging, higher values (e.g., 8, 16, 28) to use more CPU cores.
+The backend `make_model(..., num_processes=...)` accepts this value.
    - Selects best model by validation loss
    - Outputs:
      - `model.h5` - Trained Keras model